 - Spine procedures are typically performed under fluoroscopy to confirm proper needle positioning.

 - Injection of contrast under real-time fluoroscopy or with digital subtraction angiography can assess for vascular injection.1

-- Anaphylactic reactions to contrast have been reported at 0.04%.11
+- Anaphylactic reactions to contrast have been reported to have an incidence of 0.04%.17

-- Epidural abscesses have been reported in the cervical, thoracic, and lumbar spine.11
+- Epidural abscesses have been reported in the cervical, thoracic, and lumbar spine.17

 - Most common bacteria identified was Staphylococcus aureus.